Gheorghe Ghimpu

 Gheorghe Ghimpu (26 July 1937 – 13 November 2000) was a Moldovan politician and a political prisoner in the former Soviet Union and then in Moldova.

 Early life

 Ghimpu was born on 26 July 1937 in Colonița, a village in Bessarabia during the Greater Romania administration.
-His mother, Irina Ursu (daughter of Haralambie Ursu) died in 2003; she worked at the local kolkhoz (collective farm).
-His father, Toader Ghimpu (dead in 1980) was an elementary school teacher.
+His mother, Irina Ursu (daughter of Haralambie Ursu, died in 2003) worked at the local kolkhoz (collective farm).
+His father, Toader Ghimpu (died in 1980) was an elementary school teacher.
 Gheorghe Ghimpu is the oldest brother of Simion Ghimpu (born 24 May 1939), Visarion, Valentina (mother of Dorin Chirtoacă) and Mihai Ghimpu.

 Ghimpu completed his studies at T. G. Shevchenko University in Tiraspol.
 Then he obtained his PhD at the Institute of Biological Physics, Academy of Sciences of the Soviet Union in Moscow.
 Ghimpu was a teacher in Strășeni and a professor at T. G. Shevchenko University in Tiraspol and the Moldova State University in Chișinău.

 He was married to Zina and had two children, Oana and Corneliu.